Dormant Companies and Their Filing Obligations in Singapore

 - It must not have the intention to recommence business within the next 2 years.

-Such waiver may be applied anytime via myTax Portal, or by submitting a hardcopy form to IRAS.
+Such waiver may be applied anytime via myTax Portal.

-You will receive the outcome of the application at the company’s registered address within 2 months if submitted online, or within 3 months if you submitted a hardcopy form.
+You will receive the outcome of the application at the company’s registered address within 2 months if submitted online.

 Once your company has been granted a waiver, you will not need to send a yearly waiver application form to IRAS.